na/markdown-cv/index.md

 - **Peterson Pacific** (Eugene, OR), Engineer 4, _6/13 - Present_
   - Lead engineer for the disc chipper and flail product lines
   - Responsible for the improvement, development and manufacturability of 3 different machine types and 11 individual machine models
-  - Lead a team a two designers and work closely with hydraulic, electrical and control engineering
+  - Supervised a team of two designers and work closely with hydraulic, electrical and control engineering
   - Support sales and marketing with cost and detailed machine information
-  - Work closely with customers to development and improve equipment base on their needs
+  - Work closely with customers to development and improve equipment based on their needs
   - Develop and oversee test plans and R&D research for the product line
   - Work closely with vendors to ensure proper quality and application of purchased parts
   - Stress analysis with FEA